Last Update: 16 August, 2018

-If you’ve undergone a painful experience (and who hasn’t?), writing about it in a novel can help you to process everything you are feeling.
+If you’ve undergone a painful experience (and who hasn’t?), writing about it in a novel can help you process everything you’re feeling.

 I don’t mean writing about what happened in a literal way (writing purely autobiographical fiction is rarely a good idea).
 I mean writing about the emotions behind the experience.

-This will not only prove curative for you, it will also help to cure the readers of your novel.
+This will not only prove curative for you, it will also help to cure your readers.

-3. Theme Allows You to Tell a More Focused Story
+4. Theme Helps You Tell a More Focused Story

-Hopefully, the two points above are more than enough reason for you to take theme seriously when you plan and write your own novel.
-If not, this third point will…
+Hopefully, the three points above are more than enough reason for you to take theme seriously when you plan and write your own novel.
+If not, this fourth point will…

 If you’ve chosen “grief” as your theme, for example, then every scene and every chapter in your novel must somehow contribute to the exploration of this theme.